-I am using a Neurosky BCI unit to inform my sound design.
 I have researched into brainwave frequencies and will be using the information on Beta, Alph, Theta, Delta frequencies as below.

 There is additional info on frequencies in the below graph: